ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/07-Objects-and-Components.md

     }
     ```

 1. In the script, scroll down to the _CollectObservations()_ method.
-This method collates information that is key to the reinforcment learning process to help the ML Agent make good decisions.
+This method collates information that is key to the reinforcement learning process to help the ML Agent make good decisions.
 Various bits of state information are returned as a list of observations, such as:

     * Roll/dodge flag (is the character currently rolling/dodging)